tranvohuy/Charlottenburg-daily/README.md

 * Search Immobilienscout on new ads in Charlottenburg (Berlin)
 * Update found results
   * on [Twitter](https://twitter.com/Berlinhouse1)
-  * on personal Google Sheet
+  * on personal Google Sheet with more details of the ads
   * to be sent to personal emails